-• If there is not enough space, (there is an item in the way or there is not enough space before the end of the page) then the action will not be completed.
+- If there is not enough space, (there is an item in the way or there is not enough space before the end of the page) then the action will not be completed. - Press the Latch Menu button to keep Move mode active if you have a number of things to move around.

-10.4 Set List window
+11.4 Set List window